 Jeff Francis Contract Information:

-Signed a minor league contract (NRI) with the Reds in January of 2014.
+Signed a minor league contract (NRI) with the Blue Jays in October of 2014.

 To instantly reveal our fantasy analysis of every player – including Jeff Francis – simply subscribe now.

 |2014 (Multiple Teams)||33||MAJ||CIN/OAK/NYY||12||1||0||20.0||18||13||3||15||3||1||2||1||0||0||5.85||1.05|